Michele Vitali

-Michele Vitali (born 31 October 1991) is an Italian professional basketball player for Reggio Emilia of the Italian Lega Basket Serie A (LBA) as a shooting guard.
+Michele Vitali (born 31 October 1991) is an Italian professional basketball player for Dinamo Sassari of the Italian Lega Basket Serie A (LBA) as a shooting guard.

 Personal life

 His brother is fellow pro basketball player Luca Vitali, Michele has played against him a few times in Serie A and together on a few occasions, including one season for Virtus Bologna and notably for the national team.

 Their parents were also basketball players, their mother Anna Maria Mazzoli and their father Roberto both played in the Italian lower divisions, peculiarly they met in 1978 whilst they were attending an event with their respective youth national teams.